qunfengdong/MicroGMT/README.md

   -f {a,b}       Format of summary tables

 Optional arguments:
-  -p OUT_PREF    Prefix of the output summary tables.Do not include path, except for folder name(s) inside output directory!
+  -p OUT_PREF    Prefix of the output summary tables.
+                 Do not include path, except for folder name(s) inside output directory!
   -l LOG         Name of the log file [Combine_summary_tables.log]
 ```